-Oil edges above $65 as Middle East concerns support
+Oil slips towards $65 as Middle East tensions ease

-LONDON (Reuters) - Oil edged further above $65 a barrel on Friday as concerns about a possible renewed spike in Middle East tensions outweighed rising U.S. inventories and other signs of ample supply.
+LONDON (Reuters) - Oil slipped further towards $65 a barrel on Friday as tensions in the Middle East over Iran eased for now and investors focused on rising U.S. inventories and other signs of ample supply.

 Iran responded to a U.S. drone strike that killed a top Iranian general on Jan.
 3 with a missile attack on Iraqi air bases hosting U.S. forces that left no casualties.
 But a Revolutionary Guards commander said Iran would take “harsher revenge” soon.